CookieJarApps/SmartCookieWeb-Preview/README.md

 ## Add-ons

-BiscuitBrowser currently uses the Mozilla add-on store for add-ons.
+BiscuitBrowser gets add-on data from a custom server, but download hosting is currently handled by Mozilla's Firefox add-on store.
 Below are the currently supported add-ons:

 - NoScript
 - uBlock Origin
 - Violentmonkey